mattconners/mattconners.github.io/README.md

 # mattconners.github.io
-This is my collection of reponsorities, writings and work.
+This is my collection of repositories, writings and work.